 Eventually, tweed was adopted by the Edwardian elite as a sporting fabric (for the same reasons) for high-class activities such as hunting, shooting, riding, and eventually early motorsports.
 It then became common among the aspiring middle class, who associated the fabric with the pursuits of the wealthy.

 Over the years, it’s popularity has waxed and waned, but it’s never disappeared and is going as strong as ever in the age of the modern gentleman.

 Unlike most menswear fabrics, tweed isn’t actually defined by a specific weave – in fact, it comes in many weaves, most commonly plain, twill, or herringbone.
-Instead, it’s defined by its rough woolen texture and its traditionally earthy color palette that comes from mixing yarns of brown, blue, grey and natural coloring.
+Instead, it’s defined by its rough woollen texture and it's traditionally earthy colour palette that comes from mixing yarns of brown, blue, grey and natural colouring.

 Stay tuned for some guides for wearing tweed this fall/winter and peruse the Style Guide for some inspiration.